Operation Tabarin: 1st year – Antarctic summer 1943/44 and winter 1944

 The main hut, named Bransfield House in memory of their original expedition ship, was a prefabricated design by the Norwich firm of Boulton and Paul.
 On 15 February the generator was successfully installed, enabling wireless communication with Stanley and Base B to be established.
 Three extensions to the hut were added between February and April, using materials brought from Deception Island or found nearby, and also a Nissen hut for storage.
-Port Lockroy began postmarking mail on 12 February, indicating the importance given to philatelic duties.
-Falkland Island stamps overprinted with the inscription "Graham Land, Dependency of" were used.
+The postmarking of mail at Port Lockroy began on 12 February, indicating the importance given to philatelic duties.
+Falkland Islands stamps overprinted with the inscription "Graham Land, Dependency of" were used.
 The William Scoresby and Fitzroy left the new base on 17 February for Base B, Deception Island, before visiting Signy Island, arriving on 20th.
 A landing was made and a Union flag nailed to a disused whaling hut.
 Mail was processed using South Orkney overprinted stamps.
 From there the vessels sailed to Grytviken, South Georgia, where the Hooley family disembarked, before returning to the Falkland Islands, taking official mail.

 William Scoresby visited Base A twice more before winter set in.
 On 19 March she brought Falkland Islander John Blyth, who joined the team as a cook/handyman in place of Blair.
 On 17 April, she delivered a large quantity of mail to be stamped and cancelled.
 On 22 April Marr and others were aboard when the vessel visited Cape Renard to erect a Union Jack and British Crown Land sign.
 Port Stanley Town Hall, in which the Post Office was located, was destroyed by fire on 16 April.
 In addition to the loss of expedition mail, this compromised the expedition's secrecy as correspondence now passed through Montevideo.
 Tabarin's existence became known to the outside world through a BBC announcement and press releases on 24 April.